clang-engineer/clang-engineer.github.io/_posts/chirpy/2019-08-09-getting-started.md

   You will learn how to install, configure, and use your first Chirpy-based website, as well as deploy it to a web server.
 author: cotes
 date: 2019-08-09 20:55:00 +0800
-categories: [chirpy, tutorial]
+categories: [Blogging, Tutorial]
 tags: [getting started]
-# pin: true
+pin: true
-hidden: true
 media_subpath: '/posts/20180809'
 ---